 Mommy asked her who was preaching today and she named a little boy in her class.This went on for a little while and it made me think.
 This was not church, or at... [continue]

 by Kalie Lowrie on November 27, 2013 in disaster recovery

 GONZALES - Baptist churches across South Central Texas joined together this holiday season to prepare 128,000 meals to feed needy children in Haiti.
 The area-wide packing event began as an idea more than a year ago through the Gonzales and Gambrell Baptist Associations' annual meeting.

 Several churches had prior involvement in clean up efforts and disaster recovery trips to the impoverished nation, still rebuilding from the earthquake that devastated the country three years ago.
-Associational leaders agreed to have special offerings in their churches/p>... [continue]
+Associational leaders agreed to have special offerings in their churches throughout 2013 with the intention of coming together in November to prepare meals... [continue]